SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2014-12-16-all-hail-the-old-and-the-newthe-monogame-content-builder-tool.markdown

 The team continues to advance the sample set as a “Best Practice” example of how to make your games run on all platforms and show the best way to organise your multi-platform projects.

-> Yes, we are still working on the documentation for each sample, it is a hard job and everyone has only so much time.&nbsp; Help out if you can!!
+> Yes, we are still working on the documentation for each sample, it is a hard job and everyone has only so much time.
+Help out if you can!!

-&nbsp;

 **Of note is that EACH sample only has ONE content project, this project is then shared by ALL platforms and built for the correct platform at build time!!**